-ISCO88_3 What does/did the firm/organisation you work/worked for mainly make or do - i.e., what kind of production/function is/was performed at your workplace?
-If you work for more than one employer, or if you are both employed and self- employed, please refer to your main job.
+ISC088\3 What does/did the firm/organisation you work/worked for mainly make or do - i.e., what kind of production/function is/was performed at your workplace?
+If you work for more than one employer, or if you are both employed and self-employed, please refer to your main job.
 If you are retired or not currently working, please refer to your last main job.
 Please write in and describe as clearly as possible.

 Occupations should be coded on the 4-digit level of ISCO88.
 Occupational area 0 (Armed Forces occupations) needs some special attention.
 Since the ISCO variable is numeric, the 4-digit code 0110 will usually appear as 110 in the data file.
-It is therefore suggested that the only valid 3-digit code in the data file is 110 (Armed Forces).
+Therefore the only valid 3-digit code in the data file should be 110 (Armed Forces).